merci-libre/python-sat/readme.md

 - build `version >= 1.3.0`
 - setuptools `version >= 1.3.0`

+You can also use this guide to build within a virtual environment.

-install the requirements:
+1. Install the requirements:
 ```sh
 pip install -r requirements.txt
 ```

+(if you are on linux, please see [this section on System Packages](<#System-Packages>))

-Build the wheel file:
+2. Build the wheel file:
 ```sh
 # Make sure you have build and setuptools installed!
 # build the wheel file
 python -m build
 ```

-install the package with pip
+3. Install the package with `pip`

 ```sh
 # install with pip
 pip install .
 ```

+## pipx
+You can also use `pipx` to install the project.

 # Dependencies using system packages.